Tax Compliance and Planning · · 14 min read

 Identify Eligibility Criteria for Deductions

-If you want to qualify for tax deductions on healthcare insurance costs, you should know whether healthcare insurance premiums are tax deductible and meet some specific criteria.
+If you want to qualify for tax deductions, you should know whether healthcare insurance premiums are tax deductible and meet some specific criteria.
 For those who are self-employed, your payments should cover medical, dental, and long-term care.
 It’s also important to note that the type of business structure you have matters; sole proprietorships and LLCs typically can deduct these costs.
-Now, if you run a company that provides health coverage for your employees, those costs must be part of a qualified plan.
+Now, if you run a company that provides employee benefits, those costs must be part of a qualified plan.

-Here’s a key point: your total medical expenses, including premiums, need to exceed 3% of your adjusted gross income (AGI) or the fixed dollar amount set by the CRA, which is $2,759 for 2024.
-So, for example, if you’re self-employed and earning $80,000, you can only claim deductions if your total medical expenses go beyond $2,400—because 3% of $80,000 is $2,400.
-Understanding whether healthcare insurance premiums are tax deductible is crucial for small business owners who want to manage their tax responsibilities effectively and optimize potential deductions.
+Here’s a key point: your medical expenses, including premiums, need to exceed 3% of your adjusted gross income (AGI) or the fixed dollar amount set by the CRA, which is $2,759 for 2024.
+So, for example, if you’re self-employed and earning $80,000, you can only claim deductions if your expenses go beyond $2,400—because 3% of $80,000 is $2,400.
+Understanding whether healthcare insurance premiums are tax deductible is crucial for small business owners who want to manage their finances effectively and optimize potential deductions.

 You might be wondering who qualifies for these deductions.
-Well, think about private practice physicians and therapists—they often rack up that can be offset through these tax advantages.
+Well, think about doctors and therapists—they often rack up expenses that can be offset through these tax advantages.
 It’s all about making the most of what’s available to you!

 Follow the flowchart from the starting question to see if you meet the criteria for tax deductions.
 Each decision point leads you closer to understanding if you qualify.